What Is Sin?

-When we fail to love God and others, it will be more difficult for us to know what is right and wrong, according to God.
+When we fail to love God and others, it will be more difficult for us to know what is right and wrong.
 We do what is right in our own eyes and deceive ourselves into thinking bad decisions are good ones.

-We act in our benefit at the expense of others.
+We act for our benefit at the expense of others.

 This doesn’t mean that you need to loathe yourself.
 To look at yourself and say, “I am worthless,” or “I am undeserving of love” is also to say that God’s creation is worthless and undeserving of love.
 Being selfless is not the same as self-loathing.
-In fact, self-indulgence and self-loathing are both forms of selfishness, and to loathe yourself would be a sin of mistrust in God—again prioritizing a human definition of right and wrong versus a God-ordained definition.
-God created us in His image.
+In fact, self-indulgence and self-loathing are both forms of selfishness, and to loathe yourself would be a mistrust in God—again, prioritizing a human definition of right and wrong versus a God-ordained definition.

 The key to not deceiving ourselves into thinking that we know what is best is to listen to the calling of the Holy Spirit on our conscience.

 The Holy Spirit guides us away from sin and reminds us that God is the source of wisdom (James 1:5).

 Specifically, the Bible tells us that the Holy Spirit can convict us of wrong and lead us to truth (John 16:8,13).